wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/dataverse-triggers-actions/includes/1-introduction.md

 Power Automate allows you to connect to hundreds of different programs and services across the web.
-Dataverse is an easy-to-use data platform built on the Common Data Model and leverages features such as low-code AI to make your data work smarter.
+Dataverse is an easy-to-use data platform built on the Common Data Model and uses features such as low-code AI to make your data work smarter.
 Together, these programs can change the way you work by managing your data and automating repetitive, data-driven tasks.

 In this module, you will: